Civilian‑Focused Safety, Risk Management & Medical Preparedness

 - Primary survey and structured casualty assessment

-- Trauma management
+- Trauma and airway management

 - Catastrophic bleeding control